greena13/redux-and-the-rest/README.md

 `redux-and-the-rest` achieves its flexibility using four levels of configuration; each one has a different scope and is specified at different times.

-You need to select where you place your configuration depending on how wide you want particular options to apply, and when the desired values are available.
+You need to selectItem where you place your configuration depending on how wide you want particular options to apply, and when the desired values are available.

 The options are set out in a hierarchy, so as their scope becomes increasingly specific, their priority increases and they override any corresponding action that may have been provided to a lower priority set of options.